 Aftercare Guide

-Whether you are wearing a temporary crown while your permanent one is being crafted, or you have just had your final crown seated, this guide covers everything you need for a smooth experience and lasting results.
+From temporary crown care to long-term maintenance of your permanent restoration, this guide covers everything you need for a smooth experience and lasting results.

 Temporary Crown Phase (1–3 Weeks)